RATIU5-zz/premake5_template_cpp/README.md

 * A script to rename your project so you don't have to manually change the name everywhere
 * A configurable build script that can be called in different ways
+* A configurable clean script to clean after a project build

 ### Yet to be implemented